Using gnrnd4 on a PC

 At this point the computer has a copy of the file.

-We want to put that copy into our new directory, project02.
+We want to put that copy into our new folder, project02.

-To do this we need to navigate to that new directory.
+To do this we need to navigate to that new folder.

-We do this by doublie clicking on the
+We do this by first scrolling to find the folder

 Figure 5